 websites, unbelievable claims of success and slick sales gimmicks seem to

 dominate the market.
-Bakersfield Criminal defense lawyer, Bruce Blythe has
+Our Bakersfield Criminal defense lawyers have been

-been helping decent hard working folks establish their innocence in Court for
+helping decent hard working folks establish their innocence in Court for over

-nearly 20 years, well before the world wide web became such a scary place.
-A
+25 years, well before the world wide web became such a scary place.
+A real

 If you have been arrested by a law enforcement officer the reality is that the